abilian/nua/nua-orchestrator/README.md

 # Nua orchestrator

+[Nua](https://nua.rocks/) is an open source, self-hosted cloud platform project (a PaaS - platform as a service).

+This packaged is deployed on the Nua server.

+For end-users, the main entry point is the `nua` command line tool (see: [Nua on PyPI](https://pypi.org/project/nua/) or [nua-cli on GitHub](https://github.com/abilian/nua/tree/main/nua-cli)).

 ## Role of the orchestrator

 The orchestrator is in charge of configuring application and resources and deploying them on the host.